A federal government Website managed by the U.S. Department of Health and Human Services

 Everyone 6 months of age and older should get the flu vaccine.
 Seasonal flu vaccines have a very good safety track record.

-Get the vaccine as soon as it is available in your area.
-Flu season usually peaks in January or February, but it can occur as late as May.
-Early immunization is the most effective, but it is not too late to get the vaccine in December, January, or beyond.
+Get the vaccine soon after it becomes available in your area, ideally by October, to ensure that you are protected before flu season begins.
+However, as long as flu viruses are circulating, vaccination should continue throughout the flu season.
+Flu season usually peaks between December and February, but activity can last as late as May.
+Early immunization is the most effective, but it is not too late to get the vaccine in January or beyond.

 There are two different types of flu vaccines, trivalent and quadrivalent.

-Trivalent vaccines protect against 3 strains of the flu, A/H3N2, A/H1N1, and influenza B. Trivalent vaccines are available in:
+Trivalent vaccines protect against two influenza A viruses (an H1N1 and an H3N2) and an influenza B virus..
+Trivalent vaccines are available in:

-Quadivalent vaccines protect against 4 strains of the flu, A/H3N2, A/H1N1, and 2 strains of influenza B. Quadrivalent vaccines are available in:
+Quadivalent vaccines protect against two influenza A viruses and two influenza B viruses.
+Quadrivalent vaccines are available in:

 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 In the meantime, you are still at risk for getting the flu.
-That's why it's better to get vaccinated early in the fall, before the flu season really gets under way.
+That's why it's better to get vaccinated early in the fall, so you are protected before flu begins spreading in your community.

 Seasonal flu vaccines have a very good safety track record.
 Although there are possible side-effects to vaccination, the Centers for Disease Control and Prevention and the Food and Drug Administration closely monitor the safety of seasonal flu vaccines.